Maximus the Greek: Death

 Maximus died in 1556 in Troitse-Sergiyeva Lavra, Sergiyev Posad.
 He is buried in the Refectory Church in the Lavra.

 Legacy

-Maximus left a voluminous body of original writings and translations into Russian Church Slavonic.
+Maximus played an important role in shaping Russian Christian tradition; he left a voluminous body of original writings and translations into Russian Church Slavonic.
 He spent a great deal of energy and ink in his efforts to prove his innocence and Orthodoxy.
 He interpreted and explained for his Muscovite readers a large number of points of ancient and Biblical history, Orthodox Church practice and teachings, and features of the contemporary world outside of Muscovy.
 For example, he was the first to bring the discovery of the New World to the attention of Muscovite readers.
 He is considered a saint by the Eastern Orthodox Church, which commemorates him on 21 January.